 That’s where travel insurance comes in.
 Get your wallet stolen?
 Fall sick and need emergency medical treatment?
 The airline loses your luggage?
 No problem, your insurance will have you covered.

 It’s unlikely that anything bad will happen to you in Bol, or Croatia in general, but having insurance could be the difference between the trip of a lifetime and a total nightmare.

-For travellers from outside the EU I recommend World Nomads.
-This is probably the most popular insurance in the world for adventurous travellers.
-It also covers a ton of fun activities so you can go hiking or mountain climbing with no worries.
+For my adventurous readers I recommend SafetyWing.
+This covers a ton of fun activities so you can go hiking or mountain climbing with no worries.

 Is Bol Worth Visiting?

 If you’re looking for a laid-back day trip from Split, Bol is absolutely worth visiting!
 It’s probably the best place to visit on Brač Island and is home to the Golden Horn, one of Croatia’s most famous landmarks.

 However, If I had to choose between Bol and Hvar Town, another popular place to visit from Split, I would choose Hvar – there’s more to do there, and it’s more beautiful – but that’s just my opinion!